nkruzan/ardupilot/libraries/AP_HAL_ESP32/README.md

 OR locate the 'libraries/AP_HAL_ESP32/targets/esp-idf/sdkconfig' and delete it, as it should call back to the 'sdkconfig.defaults' file if its not there.

+'cd libraries/AP_HAL_ESP32/targets/esp-idf ; idf.py defconfig'
+or
-'cd libraries/AP_HAL_ESP32/targets/esp-idf ; idf.py defconfig' is the command that updates it, but that shouldn't be needed manually, we don't think.
+'cd libraries/AP_HAL_ESP32/targets/esp-idf-s3 ; idf.py defconfig'
+is the command that updates it, but that shouldn't be needed manually, we don't think.

 ... try ./waf plane"